In this Article

 Treatments for achalasia include oral medications, stretching of the lower esophageal sphincter (dilation), surgery to cut the sphincter (esophagomyotomy), and the injection of botulinum toxin (Botox) into the sphincter.
 All four treatments reduce the pressure within the lower esophageal sphincter to allow easier passage of food from the esophagus into the stomach.

-Oral medications that help to relax the lower esophageal sphincter include groups of drugs called nitrates, for example, isosorbide dinitrate (Isordil) and calcium channel blockers, for example, nifedipine (Procardia) and verapamil (Calan).
+Oral medications that help to relax the lower esophageal sphincter include groups of drugs called nitrates, for example, isosorbide dinitrate (Isordil) and calcium channel blockers (CCBs), for example, nifedipine (Procardia) and verapamil (Calan).
 Although some patients with achalasia, particularly early in the disease, have improvement of symptoms with medications, most do not.
 By themselves, oral medications are likely to provide only short-term and not long-term relief of the symptoms of achalasia, and many patients experience side-effects from the medications.

 Another treatment for achalasia is the endoscopic injection of botulinum toxin into the lower sphincter to weaken it.
 Injection is quick, nonsurgical, and requires no hospitalization.
 Treatment with botulinum toxin is safe, but the effects on the sphincter often last only for months, and additional injections with botulinum toxin may be necessary.
 Injection is a good option for patients who are very elderly or are at high risk for surgery, for example, patients with severe heart or lung disease.
 It also allows patients who have lost substantial weight to eat and improve their nutritional status prior to "permanent" treatment with surgery.
 This may reduce post-surgical complications.